Resonance behavior of a bubble near a spherical inclusion: Conclusion

 \section{Conclusion}

 The first-order linearized equations of motion for a viscous compressible liquid have been solved for the specific case of a microbubble oscillating under low-amplitude acoustic excitation near a rigid, liquid, and viscoelastic sphere.
 The analytical solutions were used to predict the bubble’s dynamic behavior as a function of the applied acoustic signal and the sphere’s physical parameters, focusing in particular on the resonance frequencies of both radial and shape modes.
 Numerical simulations revealed a strong dependence of the resonance behavior on the material properties and the radius of the sphere.
 In the limit of large sphere radii, the model converges to existing theoretical models for planar boundaries, thus validating the framework and extending its applicability to interfaces with local curvature.
 This generalization enables accurate modeling of acoustic interactions between bubbles and small objects such as biological cells.
 Finally, we propose a scanning-based approach in which the frequency response of the bubble can be used as the spectral signature of a neighboring object, opening the way for mechanical property characterization by means of inverse methods.
+While this method discriminates materials with high mechanical contrast, its sensitivity to softer biological tissues or specific cell types relies on the accurate mapping of the frequency shift and quality factor at very short interaction distances.
+Given current experimental constraints at the microscale, this bubble-mediated mechanosensing approach is expected to serve initially as a tool for estimating local mechanical properties.